MalcolmSlaney/QuickSIN_Benchmark/README.md

 ability to recognize speech with a noisy background.
 It measures the signal-to-noise ratio (SNR) where subject correctly recognize 50% of the key words.
-A single test uses 6 different sentences at 6 different SNR levels (25, 20, 15, 10, 5, 0dB) and asks the subject to repeat the words that they heard.
+A single test uses a list of 6 different sentences at 6 different SNR levels (25, 20, 15, 10, 5, 0dB) and asks the subject to repeat the words that they heard.
 It is scored by counting the number of correctly recognized keywords in each sentence.